kunalburgul/MachineLearning-PY/Supervised Learning/Classification/Naive Bayes/README.md

 -> P(no|sunny)= (P(sunny|no) * P(no)) / P(sunny) = (2/5 * 5/14 ) / (5/14) = 0.40

 Thus, if the weather = ‘sunny’, the outcome is play = ‘yes’.

+Some of real world examples are:

+- To mark an email as spam or not spam
+- Classify a news article about technology, politics, or sports
+- Check a piece of text expressing positive emotions, or negative emotions?
+- Used for face recognition software.